 Jewel snatched the paperwork away from her and led Marissa toward the scantily-furnished area.
 Plastic chairs that may have once been white offered little welcome, and she hoped their uncomfortable stay there proved as short as possible.
 A faded landscape framed on the wall looked as lonely as their surroundings.

 While filling in the required information, Jewel looked at the other people around the room.
-An older couple sat silently in the next line of seats looking downtrodden and serious, their gnarled hands clasped in each other’s grasp.
-Further down the row, a mother scolded the toddler circling her seat clad only in a t-shirt and diaper.
-Jewel noticed a brown streak running down the child’s leg and onto the linoleum floor and wondered if it the liquid might only be melted chocolate.
+An older couple sat silently in the next line of seats appeared downtrodden and serious, their gnarled hands clasped in one another’s grasp.
+Further down the row, a mother scolded the toddler clad only in a t-shirt and diaper who circled her seat and whined.
+Jewel noticed a brown streak running down the child’s leg and onto the linoleum floor and hoped the liquid might only be melted chocolate.

 An elbow nudge in her ribs brought her back to the moment.
 “Mom,” Marissa whispered to her.
 “Why did the lady ask about a pregnancy test?”
 The confusion in her daughter’s face saddened her even more than their environment.